 I always have a great success when serving a whole rack of lamb.
 Honey and cumin sauce works well with white meats.
 Here, with lamb, it gets almost caramelized.
 A delight!

-We often get bit scared of preparing rack of lamb as it is indeed quite difficult to master the cooking process.
-The best is always to seek for advices from the butcher who should give you the necessary cooking time instructions according to the weight of your piece of meat.
+We often get bit scared of preparing a rack of lamb as it is indeed quite difficult to master the cooking process.
+The best is always to seek advice from the butcher who should give you the necessary cooking time instructions according to the weight of your piece of meat.

-At first, the meat should be placed in a hot oven.
+- At first, the meat should be placed in a hot oven.
 Therefore, the oven has to be pre-heated in advance (some even roast the rack of lamb on all sides in a hot pan for a few minutes before cooking it in the oven).
-There is a reason to this.
+There is a reason for this.
 A kind of crust is formed on the surface of the meat when quickly heated or roasted.
 All the moisture from the meat is then kept inside and won’t be able to flow away.
-This way, the meat won’t be too dry and will better, in texture and taste.
+This way, the meat won’t be too dry and will be better, in texture and taste.

-When the meat is taken out of the oven, it is important to let it rest for a few minutes under an aluminum foil.
-You can even add a cloth over if you’re afraid that the meat might cool down too much.
+- When the meat is taken out of the oven, it is important to let it rest for a few minutes under an aluminum foil.
+You can even add cloth over if you’re afraid that the meat might cool down too much.
 In the foil, the meat continues to cook gently.
 The meat juices which were concentrated in the middle of the meat will redistribute everywhere and therefore rehydrate the whole piece of meat.
-The driest peripheral parts absorb the juice concentrated in the center, making it more homogeneous, tender and easy to cut.
+The driest peripheral parts absorb the juice concentrated in the center, making it more homogeneous, tender, and easy to cut.

 Honey and Cumin Rack of Lamb